 Skype makes this simpler than ever.
-Teachers can connect with other classroom, learn from experts, and experience multiple perspectives over the internet.
+Teachers can connect with other classrooms, learn from experts, and experience multiple perspectives over the internet.
 Skype even has an education page to help you make connections and here’s a Google Doc of teachers who Skype.
-Fire Skype up and find a some classrooms with different perspectives.
+Fire Skype up and find some classrooms with different perspectives.

 Not ready for multimedia?
 Try Twitter.
 Krissy Venosdale and her class tweeted with a teacher in Greece and discovered that a “jumper” is a sweater.
 They also asked for responses about the time and weather and got answers from around the world.
 Nothing like pondering time zones to promote flexible thinking, right?

 Finally, we’ll connect the big idea to students and their families.
 Point out that we even have different names for ourselves which depend on others’ perspectives:

 - My mom turned that into “bubby boo”

 I have several different names, but some are only “right” in certain contexts.
 There’s only one person in the world who can get away with “bubby boo”!

 Have students talk with their family members at home about the different names they all go by.
 How do these names depend on multiple points of view?
 What are the consequences of using the wrong name in the wrong context?
 Discuss in class tomorrow.

 An opening lesson like this won’t immediately address your curriculum.
 Instead, it equips your class to handle advanced analysis in your content later.
 You can refer to the big idea of this lesson throughout the year, capitalizing on the investment you’ve made.

 And keep updating that chart as kids think of new examples!

 Follow up by reading stories rich in multiple perspectives such as The True Story of the Three Little Pigs and